gve-sw/gve_devnet_divided-combined_conference_rooms_webex_devices_macros/README.md

 For configuration setup and further hardware setup instructions, refer to the [Installation Instructions for Divisible Conference Rooms Version 3](./Installation_Instructions_for_Divisible_Conference_Rooms_Version_3.pdf) document in this repository.

-Install GMM_Lib.js, JoinSplit.js and VoiceSwitch.js on each codec (primary and secondary)
+Install GMM_Lib.js and join_split.js on each codec (primary and secondary)

-If you also have installed the USB Mode Version 3 macro, you need to edit it and set the `matrix_Camera_Mode` constant to `true`
+If you wish to use the USB Mode v3 macro for USB passthru , install the USB_Mode_Version_3.js macro onto the codec(s) you wish to use it with.

-NOTE: The macro modules contained in this repository and the USB Mode Macro Version 3 use the same macro library contained in GMM_Lib.js , if you already installed it for the USB Mode Macro, there is no need to install it again.

-Here is a summary of their roles as modules of this Divided-Combined functionality:
+Here is a summary of each macro in this repository:

 ### GMM_Lib.js